 - [GET] backtest results

 - The magic The "Porysays engine" responsible for backtesting and risk analytics is written in Python and communicates with the node backend using GRPC.

 - Hosting Frontend is hosted on Netlify and Backend is hosted on AWS.

 Samantha and Luannie are both colleagues working in two sister startups in Melbourne, Australia.
 Outside of work, you can find the dynamic duo and partner in crimes dabbling in new technologies and hustling on side projects together under the alias Shooting Unicorns.

 Challenges we ran into

 From a front end perspective, building a dynamic form where the fields are determined by indicator input parameters and rules was quite challenging.
 However, the biggest challenges are actually non-technical, where we had to learn how to evaluate the results produced by each technical indicator and how to create buy and sell signals.
-We also put thought into Porygon's design with consideration around onboarding and how we could make it intuitive for new traders to use.
+We also put thought into the designs of Porysays with consideration around onboarding and how we could make it intuitive for new traders to use.

 Accomplishments that we're proud of

 We've been hacking on Porysays full time over the weekend and every night for the hackathon!
 We're extremely proud of the amount of work delivered in such a short amount of time and we can't wait to continue developing this idea post hackathon.